Henry Mond, 2nd Baron Melchett: Religion

-Having been brought up in the Church of England, he reverted in the 1930s to his family's original Judaism and became a champion of Zionism, hoping that the Jews and Arabs could live harmoniously alongside each other.
+Having been brought up in the Church of England, he converted in the 1930s to his father's Judaism and became a champion of Zionism, hoping that the Jews and Arabs could live harmoniously alongside each other.
 He advocated the evacuation of Jews from Germany to Palestine and supported the formation of an independent state of Palestine as part of the British Commonwealth.
 He was chairman of the Jewish Agency for Palestine and took an interest in the Maccabi Jewish youth organisation.